rafaljab/gui-automation-playground/README.md

 # React Automation Playground
-A simple React application made for playing with a test automation framework.
+That is a simple React application for playing with a test automation framework.

-**Disclaimer:** I have limited knowledge of React, so the app probably isn't the best example of good coding practices, etc.
+**Disclaimer:** I built this app to play around with automated tests.
+I have limited knowledge of React, so keep in mind that this project probably isn't the best example of good coding practices, etc.

 ## Dependencies
 * [Node.js](https://nodejs.org/) (I use version 18.12.1, but you can probably use a newer version too)